jepler/JEplayer/README.md

 # JEplayer - MP3 Player for Adafruit PyGamer with CircuitPython

-Make sure you are using CircuitPython 5.0.0.beta4 or newer for JEplayer.
+Make sure you are using CircuitPython 5.0.0.beta6 or newer for JEplayer.
+(If beta6 is not out yet, that means use the latest build from the master branch)

 Once that's dealt with, all you'll need to do is unzip the JEplayer distribution to your PyGamer's CIRCUITPY drive, copy MP3 files to your MicroSD card using a USB adapter,